 Even though the British Beer Company is a chain, it’s still a really cool place to grab a bite in Portsmouth.
 It totally has the New Hampshire vibe (tons of draft beers with woodsy decor) and lots of easy finger foods like truffle fries and chicken tenders.
 They also have weekly trivia and happy hour during the week days.

 Right near Surf, Martingale’s is a little more upscale with the same awesome views.
+It’s one of the most well-known fancy restaurants in Portsmouth NH, but you can definitely wear nice jeans and get away with it.
 The food is generally smaller portions with a super gourmet touch (shrimp cocktail, mussels, seared Ahi Tuna, etc).
 The martinis are really good and the bar is super pretty.
-I usually stop here for a drink and an appetizer but it would be a good Portsmouth restaurant choice for a fancy night out.
+I usually stop here for a drink and an appetizer but it would be one of the best fancy restaurants in Portsmouth NH for a big night out.

 Definitely one of the more upscale (and expensive) Portsmouth NH restaurants, Latitudes is located in the Wentworth by the Sea and is seasonal (spring and summer).
 The food is country club-ish with classic drinks (the mojitos are really good) and an impressive wine list.
 There’s also the Latitudes Sky Bar for a more casual but insanely scenic experience.

-If I’ve missed any great places please share in the comments and I’ll be sure to try them out!
+If I’ve missed any great fancy restaurants in Portsmouth, please share in the comments and I’ll be sure to try them out!